 As required under WHMP Section 3.0(c), gates restricting access to the powerhouse and intake areas have been installed several years ago (Figure 1).
 Access is provided to Snohomish PUD personnel and contractors for activities tied to normal Project maintenance.
 Access is also provided to adjacent landowners for professional silvicultural and forest management activities.
-No new activities regarding gates were necessary in 2023.
+No new activities regarding gates were necessary during this past action year.